Evolving Surfaces and Evolving Implicit Differential Equations Via Contact Geometry and Singularities: Transitions of the curve of inflections of BIDE

-So, in the study of surfaces, only the positions a,b,c, and d take place.
+So, for surfaces, only the positions a,b,c,d of the cone $K$ in Fig.\,\ref{conos} can take place.

-{\bf Proof of Theorem \ref{A_3-bifurcations}}. \ A generic family of smooth surfaces $\{z=f_\e(x,y)\}$ defines the family of asymptotic IDE $\{a^{f_\e}=0\}$.
-As above we can suppose that the functions $a^{f_\e}$ have a Morse critical point at the origin.
+{\bf Proof of Theorem \ref{A_3-bifurcations}}. \ A generic family of smooth surfaces $\{z=f_\e(x,y)\}$ defines the family of asymptotic IDEs $\{a^{f_\e}=0\}$.
+By the stability of the Morse critical points, the functions $a^{f_\e}$ have a Morse critical point near the origin; but we can suppose that that critical point is the origin (by a translation and a rotation in the $xy$-plane, depending on $\e$).